file.rename(): Renaming Single and Multiple Files in R

 list.files()

-It returns TRUE, meaning the file is successfully renamed to data.R.
+It returns TRUE, indicating that the file has been successfully renamed to data.R.

 The file.rename() function will only work if the current file exists and is not currently open.
 If the file is open, you must close it before renaming it.